-IMDA manages the frequency allocation and assignment for commercial and government spectrum usage.
-The radio frequency spectrum is divided into bands, allocated for different type of services.
+IMDA manages the frequency allocation and assignment for commercial and government spectrum usage per IMDA regulations.
+The radio frequency spectrum is divided into bands allocated for different types of services.

 As the radio frequency spectrum is a limited resource and increasing number of wireless mobile services, international coordination of spectrum is important as a part of the spectrum allocation process.